GreyNax/onyx_portal/white-paper/draft-outline.md

 **"The standard defines the DOCK, not the capabilities."**

-The Obsidian Portal Standard ensures physical and utility compatibility, but does NOT dictate:
+The Onyx Portal Standard ensures physical and utility compatibility, but does NOT dictate:
 - Interior design/theming
 - Business model
 - Quality/price point